la-ots/pelican/docs/components/buttons.md

 - It’s best not to show disabled buttons.
 - Disabled buttons cannot be clicked and should not appear clickable.
-- Do not use Disabled buttons as a placeholder if a feature isn’t ready yet.
+- Do not use disabled buttons as a placeholder if a feature isn’t ready yet.
 - Disabled states can be used for a temporary state change triggered by the user’s actions.
 Once the action is resolved, the button should return to an enabled state.
 - Use the `disabled` attribute to create a disabled button.
 - Add the class `disabled` to the class list.